ewilded/psychoPATH/README.md

 - local file inclusion/arbitrary file read vulnerable to path traversal with weak filters involved (e.g. non-recurrent)
 - file upload vulnerable to path traversal with the upload directory located inside the document root
 - file upload vulnerable to path traversal with the upload directory outside the document root
-- file upload not vulnerable to path traversal, but having the upload directory is inside of the document root, with no direct links to the uploaded file exposed by the application
+- file upload not vulnerable to path traversal, but having the upload directory inside of the document root, with no direct links to the uploaded file exposed by the application

 Also, the `Directory checker` payload generator can be used for other purposes, e.g. selective invasive content discovery or checking allowed HTTP methods per directory.

-At the moment, this plugin extends Burp Intruder with three payload generators:
+At the moment, this plugin extends Burp Intruder with four payload generators:
 ![Demo Screenshot](screenshots/payload_generators.png?raw=true "Payload generators")

-## To see detailed usage examples for all payload generators and scenarios (e.g. LFI hunting), please go to  [usage_examples.pdf](https://www.github.com/ewilded/psychoPATH/blob/master/usage_examples.pdf?raw=true)
+## To see detailed usage examples for all payload generators and scenarios (e.g. LFI hunting), please go to [usage_examples.pdf](https://www.github.com/ewilded/psychoPATH/blob/master/usage_examples.pdf.pdf?raw=true)

 ## Insight into the file upload scenarios
 At this point, controlling the uploaded file contents/extension is not the focus.
 One thing at a time, first we just want to detect if we can upload a *legitimate* file anywhere in the webroot.